Sandra Okonofua, Head Graduate Affiliate

 Born and raised in Singapore, he is concerned about climate action, and enjoys hiking, kayaking, and doing pottery in his free time.

-Jim Zhou is a second-year Computer Science Master’s student at Yale, having completed his undergraduate studies at UCLA.
-He is the course manager for CPSC 323, a core Computer Science course, and serves as the Computer Science Department representative at the Yale Graduate Student Assembly and the Yale Graduate School of Arts & Sciences representative at the Yale Graduate & Professional Student Senate.
-Additionally, he is affiliated with Hopper College, Captain for Yale Club Archery, Graduate Liaison for the Berkeley College Orchestra, and Student Ambassador for the Yale School of Engineering & Applied Science.
-Outside of academics, he enjoys playing the clarinet, cooking, and participating in community activism.
+Jim Zhou Jim Zhou is a second-year Computer Science Master’s student at Yale, having completed his undergraduate studies at UCLA.
+He is the course manager for CPSC 323, a core Computer Science course, and serves as the Computer Science Department representative at the Yale Graduate Student Assembly.
+Additionally, he is a graduate affiliate of Hopper College, Captain for Yale Club Archery, plays clarinet for the Berkeley College Orchestra & Davenport Pops Orchestra, and Student Ambassador for the Yale School of Engineering & Applied Science.
+Jim holds the position of External Affairs Chair for the Yale Graduate and Professional Student Senate.
+In this role, he advocates for the voices and needs of graduate students at the local, state, and federal levels.
+He is also a member of the Yale Presidential Search Committee Student Advisory Council and the Yale Committee on Student Civic Engagement.